-- List the day's BIG IDEA and activities on the board. - ☐ The following handouts need to be made into overhead transparencies or copied onto chart paper: - Student Handbook page 10, Dear David - Portfolio page 3, My Four-Year Plan - For Activity I, write the multiple-choice questions on chart paper, covering up the quiz with a blank sheet. - ☐ This lesson is designed to help students develop a tentative four-year plan for their high school courses.
+- List the day's BIG IDEA and activities on the board. - ☐ The following handouts need to be made into overhead transparencies or copied onto chart paper: - Student Handbook page 10, Dear David - Portfolio page 3, My Four-Year Plan - For Activity I, write the multiple-choice questions on chart paper, covering up the quiz with a blank sheet. - This lesson is designed to help students develop a tentative four-year plan for their high school courses.
 Be sure to coordinate with the counselor to become better acquainted with the courses offered.
-Obtain and copy the following handouts: - North Dakota Graduation Requirements: http://www.dpi.state.nd.us/counselor/nd\grad\req.pdf (one class set) - List of 10th, 11th and 12th courses offered in the next academic year, obtained from your school counselor (one per student). - District graduation requirements if applicable.
+Obtain and copy the following handouts: - District/state graduation requirements (one class set) - List of 10th, 11th and 12th grade courses offered next year, obtained from your school counselor (one per student).